 6. UPPER BEAVER MEADOWS

-Trailhead: Upper Beaver Creek Meadows.
+Trailhead: Upper Beaver Meadows.
 Located about 2 miles from the Beaver Meadows park entrance, just beyond Moraine Park.
 Distance: 5 miles Difficulty: Moderate

 This loop hike can be done in either direction, but tackling it clockwise gives you better views of Longs Peak and the Continental Divide.
 Although the trail winds through clusters of pine trees and over a couple of streams and brooks, the majority of the route takes you up through sprawling meadows, where herds of elk and deer can be spotted hunkered down in the snow.
 The trail climbs steadily with a total elevation gain of around 1,000 feet.
 At the halfway point, the triangular Deer Mountain looms over the upper meadows.